jbank206/Prompt-Flow-/README.md

 ## 📑 Terms of Use

 Use of this software is subject to the [Terms of Use](TERMS.md).
 Unauthorized commercial use is prohibited.

+## 🧾 License

+This project is proprietary software.
+All rights reserved © 2025 Joshua Banks.

+Use of this software is subject to the [LICENSE](LICENSE) and [Terms of Use](TERMS.md).
+Unauthorized commercial use is prohibited.